antonicotra/progettoricette/README.md

-# 🍝 ProgettoRicette
+# 🍝 RecipeApp

 **Access the application here:**
 [https://antun-recipeapp.netlify.app](https://antun-recipeapp.netlify.app)

 A web application for browsing and viewing recipes, with authentication, search, and category filters.
+This project was built as a personal learning exercise to explore Angular and TypeScript.

 ## Backend Technologies Used